 - More expensive in the beginning

-Both API-based and open-source solutions have the benefit of offering you the key marketplace features outside of the box.
+Both API-based and open-source solutions have the benefit of offering you key marketplace features outside of the box.
 The biggest difference is in developer experience.

 Unlike most open-source tools on the market, headless marketplace solutions are built to be customized.
 More often than not, helpful developer tools like SDKs, CLIs, and developer documentation are offered to make work smoother.
-You can also choose freely the tech stack you want to work with.
-APIs simply return data that you can process with your favorite tools, whether that means PHP, Ruby, Node.js or something else.
+You can also freely choose the tech stack you want to work with.
+APIs simply return data that you can process with your favorite tools, whether that means PHP, Ruby, Node.js, or something else.